Our wastewater solutions treat billions of gallons per year in plants around the globe

 Hunt County, Texas

 A new community development in Hunt County, Texas, was growing quickly and needed to add wastewater treatment capacity to its existing operation until a larger, permanent plant could be built.
-Seven Seas Water Group was able to provide a 155,000 GPD temporary bypass plant during the construction of the new plant.
+Seven Seas Water Group was able to provide a 155,000 GPD (587 m3/d) temporary bypass plant during the construction of the new plant.
 Our assets were quickly mobilized to prevent service disruption, and the bypass plant was fully operational within only three months of the contract’s execution.

 Water-as-a-Service®